roccodev/roccodev.github.io/content/blog/xenoblade-3-devxml-1.md

 * $\text{Dexterity}$ is the attacker's Dexterity, $\text{Agility}$ is the defender's Agility.
 * $\text{Art Hit}$ is `HitRev` from `BTL_Arts_PC` or `BTL_Arts_En`.
 * $\text{Additives}$ are the attacker's accuracy additives, minus the defender's evasion additives.
-* $\text{Preemptive}$ is 1.5 if the attack was a preemptive hit (i.e. the defender has not noticed the attacker)
+* $\text{Preemptive}$ is 1.5 if the attack was a preemptive hit (i.e. the defender has not noticed the attacker), or 1 otherwise.

 The 97% hit chance cap was also present in Xenoblade 2.

-Among the accuracy additives, you also have:
+Two notable accuracy additives are:

-* +10% when attacking from the side,
+* +10% accuracy when attacking from the side,
-* +25% when attacking from the back.
+* +25% accuracy when attacking from the back.

 ## Elite enemies